How Dictation Works

 Is my audio stored on the server?
 Audio is streamed for real-time processing and is not permanently stored.
 See our privacy policy for details.

 Why does TalkWriter need the internet?
-Both the speech-to-text engine (Soniox) and AI Polish run in the cloud.
-An internet connection is required for all dictation.
+Both the speech-to-text engine (Soniox) and AI Polish (Claude) run in the cloud.
+Cloud models are significantly more accurate than on-device alternatives, which is why TalkWriter requires an internet connection for all dictation.

 What happens if my internet drops mid-dictation?
-TalkWriter will show an error on the pill overlay.
+TalkWriter shows an error on the pill overlay.
 Any audio captured before the disconnection may still be processed, but results are not guaranteed.

 Was this helpful?
 Let us know at support@talkwriter.ai